 Managing a project from start to finish is like a journey; on this journey, there are project management challenges that you may face, and you have to overcome them to complete the project.

 Most times, your experience as a project manager could help you overcome some of the challenges you face.
-However, depending on the project and team you are working with, you would have to work with a different approach to resolve the issue.
+However, depending on the project and team you are working with, you would have to take a different approach to resolve the issue.

 According to the Pulse of the Profession 2020 report, 11.4% of business investments are wasted due to poor performance of projects, which is caused by the challenges faced in managing the projects.